TEACHINGS FROM THE DRUM

 THE DRUM WAS A GIFT TO MEN & NOT TO BE USED AS A WEAPON OF FEMALE OPPRESSION.
 ALAS......

 The big drum was a gift from women to the men a very long time ago, so that men could experience the same resonant connection to the Earth Mother that naturally occurs with women as life-givers.
 Unfortunately, in post-European times women have been banned from the big drum.
-There is no basis in history for such action and behaviour!
+There is no basis in history, or cultural traditions for such action and behaviour!

 It was not the intent when the drum was given that female personal power would go with it!